Lou1sL/gba-io/README.md

 ### Maximum Load of the Cartridge Bus

-Assuming the Prefetch Buffer on GBA console requested cartridge ROM data at each of every phase, that will be either 24 bits of address or 16 bits of data (AD[0:15], A[16:23]), auto address incrementing is utilized, so a continuous address access will omit the following addresses, plus 5 control bits (^WR, ^RD, ^CS1, ^CS2, IRQ\DREQ), in total average, about 3bytes/cycle data load on cartridge slot.
+Assuming the Prefetch Buffer on the GBA console requested cartridge ROM data at each of every phase, that will be either 24 bits of address or 16 bits of data (AD[0:15], A[16:23]), auto address incrementing is utilized, so a continuous address access will omit the following addresses, plus 5 control bits (^WR, ^RD, ^CS1, ^CS2, IRQ\DREQ), in total average, about 3bytes/cycle data load on cartridge slot.
 The clock rate is around 16.78MHz, thus the maximum data load on the cartridge slot is around 16.78 * 3 = 50.34 MB/s.
-To make our device support an almost-real-time communication in the most simplistic estimation (not considering buffers or etc.) for the maximum load, the real world maximum speed of the USB 2.0 is not fast enough with a speed around 43 MB/s ([Source](https://superuser.com/questions/317217/whats-the-maximum-typical-speed-possible-with-a-usb2-0-drive)).
+To make our device support an almost-real-time communication in the most simplistic estimation (not considering buffers, etc.) for the maximum load, the real-world maximum speed of the USB 2.0 is not fast enough with a speed of around 43 MB/s ([Source](https://superuser.com/questions/317217/whats-the-maximum-typical-speed-possible-with-a-usb2-0-drive)).

 ### Byte Rate Baseline